Early Childhood Education

 Stacy Flikka '11, majored in early childhood education and business management talks about her experience at the University of Minnesota Crookston.

-More than 87% of U of M Crookston graduates gain full-time employment in their field or enroll in graduate or professional school within one year of graduation.
+More than 95% of U of M Crookston teacher education graduates gain full-time employment in their field or enroll in graduate or professional school within one year of graduation.
 That’s a fact.
 We’ll sure miss you when you graduate, but we know as a proud Golden Eagle alum, you’ll want to come back to cheer us on at homecoming or catch up with your favorite professors.

 Opportunities for undergraduate research also add real value to your educational experience by allowing you to design and conduct research while working alongside faculty mentors.
 Research experience is especially helpful if you plan to attend graduate school.